Simon-Xu-Lan/coding-notes/python/API/API.md

 **API**
+# API
 - Application Programming Interfaces
+- It is a software intermediary that allows systems to communicate with each other.
+- Modern client-to-server communications are mostly handled by APIs.
 - is a set of commands, functions, protocols, and objects

   - that programmers can use to
     - create software
     - or interact with an external system

+# RESTful API
+- REpresentational State Transfer is a terminology that is frequently used to describe APIs.
+- It is a framework that describe some best practices for implementing APIs.
+- APIs that satisfy the REST principles are recognized as RESTful APIs.

 - HTTP Codes